iamnirmank/Issues/Docker/Django_postgresql.md

 pnpm-lock.yml
 ```
 ## Commands
-Compose normally, and the container will run automatically:
+Compose normally, and all the containers inside the image will run automatically:
 ```
 docker-compose up
 ```